Transfer Degree-Emphasis

 Stand out as a curious and ambitious university transfer applicant by graduating with Honors.

-Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) with Honors.
+Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) with Honors, in preparation for transferring to a four-year university.
 This unique educational program is for highly motivated students who seek to be engaged in an intensive learning process where they make connections among ideas while developing critical thinking skills.

 Sample Schedule